onaio/onadata/docs/entities.rst

 - ``label`` - A user-friendly label for forms that use Entities.
 - ``data`` - An object with values for user-defined Dataset properties.
 (Not all properties need to have values.).
 A property must exist in the EntityList dataset.
 - ``uuid`` (optional) - A unique ID.
 If not provided, one will be generated for the Entity upon creation.
+The uuid is unique per Entity List.

 All property values are of type string.